Guides/Counting Absence Days

 Request your own border records

 You can make a Subject Access Request (SAR) to the Home Office to obtain your electronic travel records.
-This can take several weeks, so submit the request well before your ILR application date.
+This can take several weeks, so submit the request well before your Indefinite Leave to Remain (ILR) application date.
 The records will show every time you passed through a UK e-gate or were recorded entering or leaving the country.

 Common counting mistakes to avoid